l4nk332/JALA-Just_Another_List_App/README.md

 	  write files on the system.
 In this case prepend sudo:* `$ sudo node app`

-Once up and running open your Web Browser and navigate to the IP address of the computer (*server*) running the application followed by the a colon and the port number (*3000 by default*):
+Once up and running open your Web Browser and navigate to the IP address of the computer (*server*) running the application followed by a colon and the port number (*3000 by default*):

 `192.168.1.1:3000`

 #####Specifying Port Number
 You can specify the port number JALA will listen on by appending the *-p*